ivanteejj/fds-web-app/README.md

 npm start or yarn start
 ```

 7. FDS should now be operating.
 If the database is initialized correctly, you should be able to login with existing accounts or create a new account (Customer accounts only).
-Existing accounts all have passwords '12345'.
-You may try logging in using the sample accounts listed below which have data pre-loaded.
+All accounts in the existing sql files have a password of 'password'.